gmc-code/PC-microbit-micropython/docs/extra/os_module.rst

 Micropython version
 -------------------------

-| The micropython that is flashed to the mcirobit by different software can be determined.
+| The micropython that is flashed to the microbit by different software can be determined.
 | **Mu editor v1.1.1**, **micropython online editor v3**  and **Thonny v4** flash their version of micropython to the microbit.
-| **os.uname().version** returns a string with micropyhton version in it.
+| **os.uname().version** returns a string with micropython version in it.
 | The code below uses a custom function to get the version.

 | e.g. **v1.18** from  **micro:bit v2.1.0+e4321a8 on 2022-09-26; MicroPython v1.18 on 2022-09-26**